📍 Galápagos Islands

 Blue-footed Booby (Sula nebouxii)

-Common throughout the Galápagos Islands year-round, nesting on rocky shores and plunge-diving from height to catch schooling fish.
+Common throughout the Galápagos Islands year-round, nesting on rocky shores where males show off their bright feet in a high-stepping courtship dance.

 Galápagos Penguin (Spheniscus mendiculus)